2021 NFL Schedule

 Super Bowl 56 Gambling

 The Super Bowl is the pinnacle of the NFL season, and the most watched event in America.
 It consists of one team from the AFC and one team from the NFC, going head to head for supremacy over the entire NFL.
-The current Super Bowl champions are the Tampa Bay Buccaneers, who dominated the Kansas City Chiefs en route to Tom Brady’s seventh Super Bowl ring.
+The current Super Bowl champions are the Tampa Bay Buccaneers, who dominated the Kansas City Chiefs en route to Tom Brady’s seventh Super Bowl ring - a moment that may have presaged the Chiefs' fall from grace this season.
 The Buccaneers won the Super Bowl despite not winning their own division, and indeed defeated the division winning New Orleans Saints on the way to the Super Bowl.

 Super Bowl 56 Betting Odds